aakashysharma/ailo-bot-code/AILO_GUIDE.md

 ## Overview

-AILO (AI Learning and Opportunity Advisor) is a locally-running AI career counselor that uses Norwegian educational data from utdanning.no and runs on your local LM Studio with the Gemma model.
+AILO (AI-powered Learning Oracle) is a locally-running AI career counselor that uses Norwegian educational data from utdanning.no and runs on your local LM Studio with the Gemma model.

 ## 📦 System Components